Overview

 You don't have to explicitly install stream-chat in your project.

-To start, you can sign up for a Free subscription and then get your API key.
+Sign up for a Free subscription to get your API key.

 Connecting a User

-Tokens are used to authenticate a user.
-Typically, you send this token from your backend to the client when a user registers or logs in.
-See the Tokens & Authentication documentation to learn more about creating tokens.
-You can use a developer token if desired, but for the purpose of this guide it will be assumed you have created and retrieved a user_token.
+Tokens authenticate users.
+Typically, you send the token from your backend when the user registers or logs in.
+See Tokens & Authentication for details.
+You can use a developer token for local testing.

 await client.connectUser(